modfin/bellman/README.md

        Model(anthropic.GenModel_3_5_haiku_latest)).
        System("You are a Shakespeare quote generator").
        Tools(getQuote).
-       Tool(tools.RequiredTool). // Congifure a specific too to be used, or the setting for it Prompt(
+	   // Configure a specific too to be used, or the setting for it Tool(tools.RequiredTool).
+       Prompt(
            prompt.AsUser("Give me 3 quotes from different characters"), )